 Email generates $38 for every $1 spent, which is an astounding 3,800% ROI, making it one of the most effective options available.
 However, the name of the email marketing game in 2022 for brands is reinvention.

-Stop reacting to what the market threw at us (see a painful March and April 2020) and now proactively look into the end of Q3 and Q4, brands — corporate, nonprofit, or association — and embrace opportunities that will allow you to finish the year strong as our audience and sales teams settle into a new normal way.
+Stop reacting to what the market threw at us over the last couple of years and now proactively look into the end of Q3 and Q4, brands — corporate, nonprofit, or association — and embrace opportunities that will allow you to finish the year strong as our audience and sales teams settle into a new normal way.

 Set realistic expectations

 Failure is only failure if you believe it is.
 Those big improvements you once saw for a shiny 2022?
 They may not be as common because you’ve covered most of the email optimization bases by now.
 Also, the world is still on fire (in some places, quite literally).
 You're running marketing campaigns in the midst of global upheaval and economic uncertainty.
 YOY comparisons will likely not be as rewarding for certain categories.